Lemon Loaf

 Key ingredients

 - Superfine sugar.
-I prefer superfine over regular sugar because it yields a lighter loaf.
+The smaller crystals dissolve instantly into the batter giving a smoother, more tender crumb.
+Regular sugar can leave the batter slightly gritty.
 You can make your own superfine sugar by blending sugar until it’s lighter in texture (but not as light as powdered sugar).

 - Lemons.
 Use both lemon juice and lemon zest for maximum lemon flavor.